 The Bio-Process group has been developing the concept of modularly constructed bio-refinery production capacities using front end dry-milling fractionation of the corn.
 The size of the facilities are dictated by the dry-milling equipment on the front end.
-One fractionation system, marketed by Cereal Process Technology (CPT), processes between 240 – 260 bushels of corn an hour per unit.
-Assuming a desired production rate of 500 bu/hr (13 MT/hr), the fractionation process would need two milling units.
+Dry fractionation systems are marketed by various vendors.
 The dry-fractionation of the corn gives three streams: grits, germ and bran.

 High-Protein Grains Stream

 Due to the fractionation of the corn prior to fermentation the co-product, high-protein grains stream (HPSG), is similar in composition to soy bean meal rather than Distillers Dried Grains (a commodity product from the corn ethanol industry sold and consumed in the US and internationally).

 The dry mill germ product stream is high in oil and protein.
 It is a valuable commodity on its own, or may be further processed on-site to extract food grade corn oil.
 The extracted de-fatted germ stream is a high protein / value feed stream.

 The corn bran product stream is the lowest value stream from the dry milling separations, due to its primary composition as fiber, however, many food processors are looking to include more fiber in their products.
 The use of the stream for boiler fuel can be considered based lack of marketing opportunities.